Expanding contemporary art.

 EXHIBITION

-ON NOW | CONVERGENCE: Regional Perspectives
+ON NOW | Expanding Surrounding

-Until 27 SEP 2025
+Until 15 November 2025

 Expanding Surrounding represents an extraordinary Indonesia-Australia cultural exchange that brings together neurodivergent and neurotypical artists in dynamic peer-to-peer collaborations.
 This innovative project builds on the successful 2024 'Capturing Surrounding' UK/Indonesia collaboration, deepening cross-cultural partnerships and fostering genuine understanding between creative communities.

-These partnerships have already produced remarkable creative dialogues, from Vipoo Srivilasa's recent trip in Bandung to meet collaborator Ilham Sadikin, to the ongoing digital exchanges between Claudia Panca Fadilla (Indonesia) and Anna Louise Richardson (Australia).
+These partnerships have already produced remarkable creative dialogues, from Vipoo Srivilasa's recent trip in Bandung to meet collaborator Achmad Ilham Sadikin, to the ongoing digital exchanges between Claudia Panca Fadilla (Indonesia) and Anna Louise Richardson (Australia).

 Who can attend?